Jurkyy/ascii_shooter/BLOG.md

 vm_transform.translation.y = -0.12 + vm_offset_y;
 ```

-The landing impact is multiplied by 8x on the viewmodel - arms should react more dramatically than the camera for visual feedback.
+The landing impact is multiplied by 8x on the viewmodel - arms should react more dramatically than the camera for visual feedback without distoring the feeling of "balance".

 ---